hyperhq/blog.hyper.sh/blog/source/launch-your-jenkins-server-on-hyper.md

 These plugins are all avialable in `http://162.221.195.48:8080/pluginManager/available`.

-### Create a Jenkins project
+#### Create a Jenkins project

 ![](-/images/launch-your-jenkins-server-on-hyper/1.jpg)

-Configure the project, we use `https://github.com/carmark/myjenkins` as a test repo.
+Configure the project, add your Github repo into the project.
+In this post, we use `https://github.com/carmark/myjenkins` as a test repo.

 ![](-/images/launch-your-jenkins-server-on-hyper/2.jpg)

-Configure the Git options of this project:
+Configure the Git options of the project.

 ![](-/images/launch-your-jenkins-server-on-hyper/3.jpg)

-Setup build triggers of this project:
+Setup build triggers of the project.

 ![](-/images/launch-your-jenkins-server-on-hyper/4.jpg)

 Add build actions for this repo.
-Then save this project:
+Then save the project.

 ![](-/images/launch-your-jenkins-server-on-hyper/5.jpg)